2021 Liga Femenina

-The 2021 Liga Femenina was the 1st season of the Peruvian Liga Femenina.
+The 2021 Liga Femenina was the 23rd season of the Peruvian Primera División Femenina (and the first one under the currently format)..
 The season began on 29 May and ended on 4 September with the final.

 Planned to be held in 2020, the inaugural season of the Liga Femenina was delayed until 2021 due to the COVID-19 pandemic.

 Alianza Lima won their first title after defeating Universitario by a 1–0 score in the final.
 As champions, Alianza Lima qualified for the 2021 Copa Libertadores Femenina.

 Competition format

 The season was divided into two stages: First stage and Final stage (play-offs).
 The First stage was played under a single round-robin format with the 13 teams playing each other once.
 The Final stage was contested by teams ranked 1st to 6th in the First stage, with teams ranked 1st and 2nd directly qualified for semifinals and teams ranked 3rd to 6th qualified for a previous qualifying round or repechage to reach the semifinals.
 Winners of semifinals played the final to decide the national champion.